WELCOME TO HOME COUNTIES BOXER WELFARE

 • We always check and register micro-chips for any dogs that come into our care

-We are also here to help Boxer owners with general advice on the Boxer breed and any problems which may arise and in some cases may help support funding for veterinary treatment.
+We are also here to help Boxer owners with general advice on the Boxer breed and any problems which may arise, and in some cases may help support funding for veterinary treatment.
 For example, where there is difficulty in rehoming a dog due to age or medical condition, we can offer help with veterinary fees.
 This is only possible thanks to our Sponsor Scheme supporters.
 We also aim to promote responsible Boxer ownership and encourage supporters and Boxer lovers to attend our fun dog shows.

 As you can imagine, all of these activities run away with the finances, and as a registered charity we rely solely on your kind donations from membership, sponsorship and adoption.